NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/beetle-forecasting/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 ### How to score your own forecast

-For immediate feedback, we can use the targets data from 2022 to score our forecast for the 2022 field season at OSBS.
+For immediate feedback, we can use the targets data from 2024 to score our forecast for the 2024 field season at OSBS.

-    # filter to 2022 because that is the latest release year
+    # filter to 2024 because that is the year we want to forecast

-    # 2023 is provisional and most sites do not yet have data reported
+    # 2025 is provisional and most sites do not yet have data reported

-    targets_2022 <- targets %>%
+    targets_2024 <- targets %>%
       dplyr::filter(
-        datetime >= "2022-01-01",
+        datetime >= "2024-01-01",
-        datetime < "2023-01-01",
+        datetime < "2025-01-01",
         variable == "abundance",
         observation > 0)